IB exam tips

 Note each HL Paper 3 mark is worth roughly of each HL Papers 1 and 2 mark.

 Each mark should take roughly 1 minute on average.
-It may mean some marks take less than 30 seconds, and some may take more than 90 seconds.
+It may mean some marks take less than 30 seconds, and some more than 90 seconds.

 Paper 1 does not allow a calculator of any kind.